 In chemistry, the term “primary standard” refers to a compound the chemist uses to determine the concentration of another compound or solution.
-The concentration of a solution of sodium hydroxide (NaOH), for example, cannot be determined by simply dividing the mass of NaOH by the volume of its solution.
-Sodium hydroxide tends to absorb moisture and carbon dioxide from the atmosphere; thus, the chemist cannot be certain that a 1-gram sample of NaOH actually contains 1 gram of NaOH because the moisture and carbon dioxide content have not been accounted for.
-Instead, the chemist uses the NaOH solution to titrate a solution of potassium hydrogen phthalate (KHP), a primary standard.
-Unlike NaOH, the KHP does not absorb moisture or carbon dioxide, and therefore a 1-gram sample contains exactly 1 gram of KHP.
+For example, you can't ensure the concentration of a solution of sodium hydroxide (NaOH) by simply dividing the mass of NaOH by the volume of its solution.
+Sodium hydroxide tends to absorb moisture and carbon dioxide from the atmosphere; thus, a 1-gram sample of NaOH may not actually contain 1 gram of NaOH since the moisture and carbon dioxide content may impact the total.
+Instead, scientists use the NaOH solution to titrate a solution of potassium hydrogen phthalate (KHP) to use as a primary standard since KHP does not absorb moisture or carbon dioxide.

 Stable in Air